 Rotary International is currently raising $100,000,000 world wide to match a $100,000,000 challenge grant from the Gates Foundation to eradicate polio.

 Smallpox was eradicated in 1979.
 How soon will polio be eradicated?

 The Global Book Exchange is an all-volunteer nonprofit organization that promotes literacy both locally and worldwide – while providing an environmentally excellent place for schools and libraries to bring their unneeded books.
 Through partnerships with Rotary, the organization ships books to children in developing countries, with shipments to over 45 countries – representing over 1 million textbooks and library books – since the project was founded by volunteer Director Marilyn Nemzer in 1987.

+Recently, we helped to pack close to 100 boxes of books destined for a library in Lebanon in cooperation with the Libraries for Peace Project.
 Over the last two years alone, the Rotary Club of Tiburon Sunset has co-sponsored Book Exchange shipments to the Philippines, Fiji, Gaza, Cambodia, South Africa and Liberia and has helped serve over 100 Marin schools, community centers, community clinics and programs for youth at risk.
 During the coming school year, sponsorship funds donated by the Rotary Club of Tiburon Sunset will provide extra resources to teachers and students in some Marin’s most disadvantaged neighborhoods and will also continue to give support to upcoming international shipments.